tjmahr/tjmahr.github.io/_posts/2019-02-15-anatomy-of-a-logistic-growth-curve.md

 Children can be hard to understand; they are learning to talk after all.
-You probably can imagine a four-year-old asking politely asking for something:
+You probably can imagine a four-year-old politely asking for something:
 "pwetty pwease".
 This understandability problem is compounded for children with cerebral palsy, because these kids will often have speech-motor impairments on top of the usual developmental patterns.
 My current project is a statistical